How and why to A/B test YouTube thumbnails

 Can you A/B test thumbnails on YouTube?

 In mid-2023, YouTube introduced a free thumbnail A/B test feature called Test & Compare.
-Initially rolled out to a few hundred creators, Test & Compare is now available to more than 50,000 creators.
-There’s still a long way to go before it’s available to everyone, and it’s only accessible via desktop.
+Initially rolled out to a few hundred creators, Test & Compare was reported to be available to more than 50,000 creators in April 2024.
+As of June of the same year, the feature was rolled out more widely, but is still only accessible via desktop.

 How to use Test & Compare